“Fuffy, buttery crust and sweet, syrupy berries make one delicious Southern blackberry cobbler! An easy recipe full of fresh blackberries!”

 “That’s not a southern cobbler, a southern cobbler has a bottom and top crust!”
 Yep, I’m already expecting to hear that line because it’s been a Southern debate for years.
-I’ve never understood these type of debates.
-They are all pretty silly and really does depend on which part of the south you’re in.
+I’ve never understood these types of debates.
+They are all pretty silly and really do depend on which part of the south you’re in.

 Ya see this peach cobbler I made, it has a bottom and top crust, yet it’s a peach cobbler and not a peach pie.
 Huh?
 Yeah, see what I mean.
 Muy loco!
 Don’t get involved in the crazy, stubborn food debates of the south.
 It is a no-win battle

 If it tastes good then that’s all the matter right?
 Oh …and by the way, THIS IS a Southern Blackberry Cobbler, forget what ya heard!
 Ha!
 I couldn’t resist!
 Blame the Taurus in me.

 Ok enough of that let’s talk about this blackberry COOOOBBLERRRR!
 (And yes I’m stressing the cobbler part on purpose.
 I’m in a bratty mood today, please forgive me)